 Using images that are bigger than how they load on the page can also drastically decrease your loading speeds.

 7. Using an aggressive color scheme

-Though your visitors might not be able to trace the exact reason what threw them off yet poor color combination may displease them.
-Be it the overall color scheme, or the company’s primary colors used or the color of the call-to-action button or other icons, any weird blend can be the reason.
+Though your visitors might not be able to trace the exact reason what threw them off yet poor color combinations may displease them.
+Be it the overall color scheme, the company’s primary colors used, or the color of the call-to-action button or other icons, any weird blend can be the reason.